kmi2170/pipewire-sample-rate-selector/README.md

 - Select allowed sample rates (44.1 kHz - 192kHz)
 - Select buffer sizes (32 – 2048 samples)
 - Apply changes instantly
-- Simple, intuitive GUI
-- Use ttk (Themed TK) for a more modern look and feel
+- Simple, intuitive GUI with the use of ttk (Themed TK) for a more modern look and feel
+- GUI consists of 4 parts

+  - Display the current sample rate and buffer size
+  - The button group for selecting sample rate
+  - The button group for selecting buffer size
+  - The control buttons:

+    Exit: Terminate the app

+    Sync: Synchronize the displayed sample rate and buffer size with the actual ones (You normally don't need to use this.
+Just in case for the sample rate and buffer size has changed by other ways)

 ## Requirements